Alfresco/docs-alfresco/transform-service/1.2/install/index.md

     bin/activemq start
     ```

-    For more information on installing and configuring ActiveMQ, see [Configuring ActiveMQ](LINK).
+    For more information on installing and configuring ActiveMQ, see [Configure ActiveMQ]({% link content-services/latest/config/activemq.md %}).

     Check the output to ensure that it starts successfully.